 Every time I take a bite of this dish, I feel like I have been transported to a cozy room with a roaring fire beside me while the snow is falling gently outside.

-I also happen to not be pregnant in this scenario, so I can enjoy a giant glass of red wine alongside my meal… Looking forward to that, and I’m sure I will appreciate it when the opportunity presents itself, after my son is born.
+I also happen to not be pregnant in this scenario, so I can enjoy a giant glass of red wine like merlot alongside my meal… Looking forward to that, and I’m sure I will appreciate it when the opportunity presents itself, after my son is born.

 When you try this beef stew for the first time, you will forget all about making it on the stovetop ever again.
 While the enticing aroma may not linger in the house for hours, you can get dinner on the table much faster with the same amount of intense, delicious flavor.